-On our system, the first few lines of output are (stop the program with C if it is quickly scrolling past your window!) as follows:
+On our system, the first few lines of output are (stop the program with Ctrl-C if it is quickly scrolling past your window!) as follows:

-Joystick test program.
+''' Joystick test program.

-Joystick 0: "CH PRODUCTS CH FLIGHT SIM YOKE USB " Joystick 1: "CH PRODUCTS CH PRO PEDALS USB" Joystick 2 not detected Joystick 3 not detected Joystick 4 not detected Joystick 5 not detected
+Joystick 0: "CH PRODUCTS CH FLIGHT SIM YOKE USB "

-3. TAKEOFF

-''' Joystick 6 not detected

-Joystick 7 not detected

-+-----JS.0-----+
+Joystick 1: "CH PRODUCTS CH PRO PEDALS USB"

++------JS.0---------JS.1------+

-First note that js_demo reports which number is assigned to each joystick recognized by the driver.
+First note that js\demo reports which number is assigned to each joystick recognized by the driver.
 Also, note that the "name" each joystick reports is also included between quotes.
 We will need the names for each bindings file when we begin writing the binding xml files for each joystick.